Staross/Gtk.jl/README.md

 Finally, in some situations you may want or need to use an [approach that is more analagous to julia's `cfunction` callback syntax](doc/more_signals.md).
 One advantage of this alternative approach is that, in cases of error, the backtraces are much more informative.
+In the current version callbacks can sometimes cause a segmentation fault, you can use this alternative syntax as a workaround.
+See this [issue](https://github.com/JuliaLang/Gtk.jl/issues/161).

 ### Usage without the REPL